|Nutrition Facts (per serving)|

 Sweet potato cobbler makes a fabulous dessert with a scoop of ice cream or whipped cream, or a drizzle of heavy cream over the top.
 It is a nice alternative to sweet potato pie, casseroles, or candied sweet potatoes.

-- 3 medium sweet potatoes (about 2 to 2 1/2 cups of sliced cooked sweet potatoes)
+- 3 medium sweet potatoes (about 2 to 2 1/2 cups of sliced or bite-sized chunks, cooked sweet potatoes)

 - 1 stick (1/2 cup) unsalted butter